raynamharris/raynamharris.github.io/CV.md

 # Curriculum Vitae

 _Notes: A pdf version of my CV is available [on GitHub](https://github.com/raynamharris/CV/blob/master/CV.pdf).
-This was last updated on February 14, 2020._
+This was last updated on December 15, 2020._

 ## Education